Medications and Drugs

 What is the most important information I should know about alvimopan (Entereg)?

-You should not use this medication if you are allergic to alvimopan, or if you have used a narcotic medication within the past 7 days.
-You may be more likely to have unpleasant effects on your stomach if you have recently taken a narcotic medication.
+You should not use this medication if you are allergic to alvimopan, if you have severe liver or kidney disease, or if you have used a narcotic medication within the past 7 days.
+Narcotic medications are used for moderate to severe pain.
+Some prescription cough medications also contain narcotics.

 Before you receive alvimopan, tell your doctor if you have liver or kidney disease.